Angry-Russian/git-deploy/README.md

   // base url of your repo, used for constructing the Merge Request link "repoURL": "https://gogs.example.com",

+  // name of git environment.
+Right now the only thing this does is if it's set to "gogs" it prints a "create merge request at [url]" message.
+  "gitEnv": "",

   // user and group to which the pipe belongs, defines who'll be able to write to the pipe "deployUser": "git",
   "deployGroup": "www-data",